Master guide to ESOP with Tips for Start-Up’s.

 Regulatory Framework in India for ESOPs

-The Companies Act, 2013, the Securities and Exchange Board of India (Employee Stock Option Scheme and Employee Stock Purchase Scheme) Guidelines, 1999, and the Income Tax Act, 1961 govern ESOPs (Employee Stock Option Plans) in India.
+The Companies Act, 2013, the SEBI (Employee Stock Option Scheme and Employee Stock Purchase Scheme) Guidelines, 1999, and the Income Tax Act, 1961, regulate ESOPs in India.

 In India, the regulatory framework for ESOPs includes the following fundamental requirements: